makrai/notes/collins75-spreading.md

 ## Conrad's Study

-Using a true-false reaction time technique for sentences (e.g., the task is to decide whether "A salmon can eat" is true or false), Conrad (1972) found results which she interpreted as contradictory to Quillian's (1966, 1969) theory
+Using a true-false reaction time technique for sentences (eg, the task is to decide whether "A salmon can eat" is true or false), Conrad (1972) found results which she interpreted as contradictory to Quillian's (1966, 1969) theory